mcmanuliam/Dungeons-and-Dragons/Gold under Green Hills/Misc/Mirthy Merchants (Public Side).md

 - A patched, faded bag with suspicious stains and a faint smell of something… indescribable.
 - The merchant claims it’s great for “holding all your junk.”
-- You feel weirdly drawn close to this bag.
+- You feel weirdly drawn to this bag.

 **2. Gnome-Crafted Trinkets** _(2 sp each)_